dweiller/zubench/README.md

 The `report` then holds a statistical summary of the benchmark and can used with `std.io.Writer.print` (for terminal-style readable output) or `std.json.stringify` (for JSON output).
 See `examples/` for complete examples.

+### Custom exectuable

+It is also possible to write a custom benchmarking executable using **zubench** as a dependency.
+There is a simple example of this in `examples/fib2.zig` or, you can examine `src/bench_runner.zig`.

 ## examples

 Examples showing some ways of producing and running benchmarks can be found the `examples/` directory.
 Each of these files are built using the root `build.zig` file.
-The examples with the suffix `_build` utilise **zubench**'s integration with the Zig build system.
 All examples can be built using `zig build examples` and they can be run using `zig build run`.

 ## status